leungkimming/ChatGPT4NFT/README4.md

 * Models\NFT.cs & Service\NFTService.cs
     * Reuse files in MAUI App
 * SK\ConsoleLogger.cs & Env.cs: SemanticKernel utilities
-## Add the Chatbot Blazor web app to the MAUI App
+## Add the Chatbot Blazor web app to the existing MAUI App
 * To make it more interesting, ChatGPT will be hosted as a Blazor web app inside the MAUI App
 * [How to Add a Blazor web app in an existing .NET MAUI app](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/blazorwebview?view=net-maui-8.0)
 * Views\BlazorWebView.xaml